-Kenneth Shuler's cosmetology program focuses on modern color techniques, Redken and American Crew cutting systems, state board preparation, and ProsperU's career success training.
+Kenneth Shuler School of Cosmetology's program focuses on modern color techniques, Redken and American Crew cutting systems, state board preparation, and ProsperU's career success training.

 In this beginner level of the cosmetology program, you will get a taste of all aspects of the beauty industry including hair, skin and nails.
 In addition to hands-on practice, you will also spend time in the classroom learning theory.
 Instructors will also give you an intro to life skills and ProsperU business development.

 Design level is where we concentrate on teaching you all aspects of cutting and coloring.
 During this portion of our cosmetology program, your time will be divided between the classroom and our student salon, putting into action what you will have learned up to this point.
 Your ProsperU training continues with a focus on "The Key Drivers to Success."

 Along with continuing your theory and classroom training, you will spend the majority of your time during Style Level honing your technical skills in our student salon.
 You will also continue your career success training using our ProsperU model.

 You will continue mastering your cosmetology skills in addition to focusing on career readiness.
 We will assist you with every aspect of job planning including resume writing, portfolio building and salon training.
 We will also prep you for your state board examination.

 Kenneth Shuler School of Cosmetology's esthetics program is currently only offered at our Spartanburg, Florence, Goose Creek, Rock Hill and Garners Ferry Road (Columbia) campuses.
 We use a variety of professional products including Dermalogica, OFRA and MUD makeup.
 Our clinics are outfitted with equipment that can be found in spas and skincare facilities across the country.

 - Students receive a customized kit that includes essential tools such as make-up, eyelash products, a wax kit and state board testing essentials.